This WFPB chocolate peanut butter cake recipe is so easy to make. I’ll bet it finds it’s way to your table at least once a week.

 And that’s actually a really good thing, because it tastes so much better when it’s chilled.
 Like really SO MUCH BETTER!

 I don’t even consider eating it until it is thoroughly chilled.
 And I’m not the kind of woman who finds it easy to resist a good slice of chocolate cake.

 So place it in an airtight container, toss it in the fridge, and then do your best to hold on tight until it is thoroughly chilled before you take a bite.
 You’ll be glad you did!

 5 tips for baking WFPB cakes

 - If you don’t have any peanut butter in the house you can make a suitable replacement for it by soaking a soft nut (cashews, walnuts, pecans, pistachios) in water overnight, draining them, and then blending them in a food processor until they has the same consistency.
-If you have to add more water to them as they blend you can, just do it a little at a time so that it doesn’t get too runny.

 - The fresh lemon juice can be replaced with apple cider vinegar.
 Adding the lemon juice to the plant milk and allowing it to stand for 10 minutes creates a WFPB substitute for buttermilk, apple cider vinegar will do the same.